eriksacre/rowexpander/README.markdown

 # RowExpander

-RowExpander is a jQuery plugin that will turns the rows of a table into expandable/collapsable rows.
+RowExpander is a jQuery plugin that turns the rows of a table into expandable/collapsable rows.
 The expanded part is loaded dynamically.

 ## What does it do?

 RowExpander makes the rows of a table expandable.
 When a user clicks on an expandable row, a detail-row is shown.
-The content of the detail low is loaded dynamically through Ajax.
+The content of the detail row is loaded dynamically through Ajax.

 ## How does it work?

-RowExpander uses data-attributes to determine its behaviour.
+RowExpander uses data-attributes to define its behaviour.

 * Add a data-expand attribute to the table to use the RowExpander plugin
 * Optionally add a data-position attribute to the table.
 By default the